US: Jan. 6 participant arrested after California standoff

 Christie faces federal charges of entering and remaining in a restricted building or grounds with a deadly weapon, as well as disorderly or disruptive conduct in restricted building or grounds with a deadly weapon, according to court documents.

-Christie’s attorney, George Newhouse, did not immediately respond to an email requesting comment.
+Christie’s attorney, George Newhouse, said he did not have an immediate comment.
 Christie is scheduled to appear in court Friday afternoon.

 NBC News first reported Christie’s arrest.